ze-castro/yt-m4a-script/README.md

 ## 🚀 How to Use

 1. Check your browser!
 If you use Google Chrome change `BROWSER` to `chrome`:

    ```zsh
    BROWSER="chrome" # Change this to your preferred browser.
    ```

+   Supported browsers are: brave, chrome, chromium, edge, firefox, opera, safari, vivaldi, whale.

-2. Save the script as `yt-m4a.zsh` and give it execute permissions:
+2. Save the script as `yt-m4a.zsh` and give it execute permissions (you can also give 'Full Disk Access' to the terminal app if you want to run it from anywhere):
    ```zsh
    chmod +x yt-m4a.zsh
    ```